lambdaxymox/cglinalg/README.md

 * [euclid](https://crates.io/crates/euclid) -- A collection of strongly typed
   math tools for computer graphics with an inclination towards 2d graphics and layout.
 This one is used in the `Servo` browser engine.
-* [vecmath](https://crates.io/crates/vecmath) -- A simple and type agnostic
-  Rust library for vector math designed for reexporting.

 ## Project Roadmap
 Major outstanding project goals include: